TezBaker/Bakers-Dozen/README.md

 ### Fields

-Start and End Cycle Rewards – Go and get rewards between for these cycles (_rewards sheet) Start and End Cycle Payments – Go and get the rewards for each delegate and compute the payment amount (_cycle payments sheet)
+Start and End Cycle Rewards – Go and get rewards between for these cycles (_rewards sheet)

+Start and End Cycle Payments – Go and get the rewards for each delegate and compute the payment amount (_cycle payments sheet)

-Default Fee – If a fee has not been specified for an address then use this default fee Baker Address – The baker address that rewards will be calculated from Payment Address – This address is used to create the Tezos command (k column on _cycle payments sheet) Delegate Filter – You can filter by one delegate address, so this is useful for a delegate to check their rewards Cycles Per Year – We use this to calculate the APR Network Fee – This is used to subtract of the delegates reward to cover their fee cost for the transaction
+Default Fee – If a fee has not been specified for an address then use this default fee

+Baker Address – The baker address that rewards will be calculated from

+ayment Address – This address is used to create the Tezos command (k column on _cycle payments sheet)

+Delegate Filter – You can filter by one delegate address, so this is useful for a delegate to check their rewards

+Cycles Per Year – We use this to calculate the APR

+Network Fee – This is used to subtract of the delegates reward to cover their fee cost for the transaction